dusixx/rs-node-crud-api/README.md

 # Simple CRUD API

-A simple CRUD API application written in `Typescript`, that works with an `in-memory database`.
+A simple CRUD API application written in `TypeScript`, that works with an `in-memory database`.
 It implements horizontal scaling using `Node.js ClusterAPI`.
 It runs multiple application instances, with a `load balancer` distributing requests between them (using the `Round Robin` algorithm).

 ## 🚀 Install